-One of many waterfalls along the Waterfall Way between Bellengen and Dorrigo, which can be seen from the side of the road.
+One of many waterfalls along the Waterfall Way between Bellengen and Dorrigo, this one can be seen from the side of the road.
 The Newell Falls is formed by an unnamed creek, which drops down next to the road, before flowing under the Waterfall Way.
 The waterfall was named after Hugh Newell, who served as New South Wales Commissioner for Main Roads from 1932 to his death in 1941.

 In times of very heavy and sustained rain, the falls can spill across the highway, closing the road.